wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ## About Alert Target Templates

 The template defined by a custom alert target describes the contents of the notifications that will be sent whenever an alert transition triggers an event of interest.
-A template identifies the information you want to extract from the transitioned alert, and embeds that information within structures that can be interpreted by the receiving messaging platform.
+A template identifies the information you want to extract from the transitioned alert, and embeds that information within a formatted structure that is sent to the target's messaging platform, where the structure is interpreted and display as a readable notification.
 For example:

 * A template for a Slack alert target specifies the JSON structure that will be POSTed to the Slack endpoint, and specifies the alert information to be included within that structure.
-The alert information is inserted as values of Slack-defined JSON attributes.
+Each piece of alert information is inserted as a value of a Slack-defined JSON attribute.

 * A template for an HTML email alert target specifies the HTML structure that will be sent as the message body, and specifies the alert information to be included within that structure.
-The alert information is inserted as avlues of HTML elements and attributes.
+Each piece of alert information is inserted as a value of an HTML element or attribute.

 A custom alert target's template uses [Mustache](https://mustache.github.io/) to combine literal text with Wavefront-defined _variables_ and _functions_ to produce the structures to be sent to the receiving messaging platform.